The Best Things to Do in Saint Tropez, France

 The good weather and its beaches are undoubtedly a powerful tourist attraction that makes the place a good choice as a getaway for a weekend.

 As it does not have a population of more than 6,000 inhabitants, it may seem like a quiet place without much hustle and bustle.
 Nothing is further from reality.

 During holiday periods, specifically in the summer, its population has easily exceeded 60,000 inhabitants.

 In addition, there are several places of interest that you cannot miss when you plan to visit Saint Tropez:

 The Citadel of St. Tropez

-Without a doubt, the most remarkable place in Saint Tropez is the Citadel or Citadelle, located on top of a hill.
+Undoubtedly, the most remarkable place in Saint Tropez is the Citadel or Citadelle, located on top of a hill.

-Its location is not a mere coincidence due to its proximity to the coast; the city was the victim of several attacks by pirates, corsairs, and Turks, hence the need to provide the population with this defensive factor and place a fortress at the point higher.
+Its location is not a coincidence due to its proximity to the coast; the city was the victim of several attacks by pirates, corsairs, and Turks, hence the need to provide the population with this defensive factor and place a fortress at the point higher.